ARISE-Initiative/robosuite/docs/algorithms/demonstrations.md

 We have included some sample demonstrations for each task at `models/assets/demonstrations`.

-Our twin project [RoboTurk](http://roboturk.stanford.edu) has also collected several human demonstration datasets across different tasks and humans, including pilot datasets of more than a thousand demonstrations for two tasks in our suite via crowdsourcing.
+Our sister project [RoboTurk](http://roboturk.stanford.edu) has also collected several human demonstration datasets across different tasks and humans, including pilot datasets of more than a thousand demonstrations for two tasks in our suite via crowdsourcing.
 You can find detailed information about the RoboTurk datasets [here](roboturk).

 ## Structure of collected demonstrations